Insights

 Video Remote Interpreting Options

-With a pool of over one thousand providers, DSU can have a qualified interpreter ready to join a class or meeting remotely within minutes.
+With a pool of nearly two thousand providers, DSU can have a qualified interpreter ready to join a class or meeting remotely within minutes.
 Whether there is an emergency or a last-minute request for services, we are here to quickly provide a high level of interpreting services and ensure communication access for your students.
 Our coordination team is here to answer questions and help with troubleshooting technical issues if they arise.

 Managing Schedules